KashCodes/Employee-Tracker/README.md

   </p>

   ## Description
   ❓ A Node.js command-line application that takes in and displays information about employees.
-It allows you to provide them an employee ID, Department, Role, and Salary.
-Then display's them in a clean table int he command-line.
+It allows you to track and provide them an employee ID, Department, Role, and Salary.
+Then display's them in a clean table in the command-line.

   ### Link to Walkthrough Video:
   > - [:movie_camera: Click Here for an external video link.](https://drive.google.com/file/d/1Z7pRX48OOCl4rLAsdxGaXBOqXjVnroVZ/view)